 High levels of immigration are driving Australia's population growth and also leading to an increasingly diverse population.
 The most recent Australian Bureau of Statistics Census showed almost 30% of Australia's residents are now born overseas.
-From the top 10 countries with people migrating to Australia, five are adjusting in-store/menu space that better targets these changing demographics.
+From the top 10 countries with people migrating to Australia, five are Asian countries and only three are European.
+This is leading to foodservice and retailer operators looking at adjusting in-store/menu space that better targets these changing demographics.